Children, Adolescents & Families

 We are amazed at the growth and changes we see in the kids we work with.
 It is an honor to help them with their feelings.

-Examples of feelings they might be experiencing:
+Examples of feelings children might be experiencing:

 - Sadness and depression

 - Social and school worries